keerthanav-19/graphql-practice/README.md

 Contributing :

-	•	Pull requests are welcome.
+	â€¢	Pull requests are welcome.
 Please make sure to update tests as appropriate.